ASIA MARKETS: Asian Markets Fall As China Reports Slowdown In Exports

 "Risk has continued to veer averse today as pre-earnings jitters amid a torrent of turbulent crosscurrents have investors adopting a more defensive approach even after the Fed indicated patience on further rate hikes," Stephen Innes of Oanda said in a commentary.
 "The markets were heading into today China's trade data, expecting leading indicators of regional trade will be weak, and export orders point at a continued weakening sentiment.
 Which indeed proved to be the case."

-Benchmark U.S. crude oil gave up 50 cents to $51.09 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost 1.9 percent to settle at $51.59 per barrel on Friday.
-Brent crude , the international standard, lost 60 cents to $59.88.
-It sank 1.9 percent to $60.48 a barrel in London.
+Benchmark U.S. crude oil gave up 48 cents to $51.11 per barrel in electronic trading on the New York Mercantile Exchange.
+It lost 1.9% to settle at $51.59 per barrel on Friday.
+Brent crude , the international standard, lost 47 cents to $60.01 a barrel.
+It sank 1.9% to $60.48 a barrel in London.